BestTimesToVisit.com Logo

 activity

-Challenge yourself with a trek to the highest point in New Caledonia for panoramic views that stretch across the island and out to the azure ocean.
-The trails wind through diverse vegetation, offering glimpses of endemic flora and fauna.
-Pack plenty of water and wear sturdy hiking boots, especially during the warmer months.
+Challenge yourself with a trek to the highest point in New Caledonia for unparalleled panoramic views.
+The trail winds through lush vegetation, offering glimpses of endemic flora and fauna.
+Go early to avoid the midday heat and bring plenty of water.

 shopping